Mpprabhu/HTML_CSS_Basics_and_Projects/README.md

 -  Done Chair Project based on Rules in web Design and Personalities
 -  Completed a full-fledged page called Omnifood with deployment in Netlify
 -  Omnifood Link --> https://omnifood-ai-prabhu.netlify.app/

+## Other

+-  Tested and created some useful design components
+-  components: carousel, image preview, page indication and other
+-  Implemented gap property in JS for older versions of Edge and Safari